Turbo Pascal: Successors

 By 1995 Borland had dropped Turbo/Borland Pascal and replaced it with the rapid application development (RAD) environment Borland Delphi, based on Object Pascal.
-The 32- and 64-bit Delphi versions still support the more portable Pascal enhancements of the earlier products (i.e. those that are not specific to 16-bit code) including the earlier static object model.
+The 32- and 64-bit Delphi versions still support the more portable Pascal enhancements of the earlier products (i.e., those not specific to 16-bit code) including the earlier static object model.
 This language backwards compatibility means much old Turbo Pascal code can still be compiled and run in a modern environment today.

 Other suppliers have produced software development tools compatible with Turbo Pascal.
 The best-known are Free Pascal and Virtual Pascal.